-Right now, even the word “anxiety” probably fills you with negative feelings and energy.
+Right now, simply hearing the word “anxiety” probably fills you with negative feelings and energy.

 You probably don’t like to read too much about it because reading about other people’s symptoms tends to make you afraid that you might develop those symptoms and then you feel like you are worse off than before you started.